FORGE

 Toward Smarter HVAC Control: Machine Learning Reveals Hidden Drivers in Thermal Comfort Databases.

 Shows how missing-data policy reshapes feature sensitivity rankings and supports MRT-aware, occupant-centric HVAC control.
 The paper makes clear that preprocessing decisions materially affect what machine-learning models appear to learn from thermal comfort databases.
+DOI

 Hongshan Guo, Ilaria Pigliautile, Yu Chang, Qingyao Qiao, Yichun Li